Choosing a rural adventure paid off for Emerald music teacher Monique Podolak who now calls the Central Highlands home.

 After moving back from England, Monique didn’t expect to stay in Australia for long, but that all changed after securing a music teacher role in Emerald.

 She said taking a job in a rural community was the best decision as she now enjoys a rewarding lifestyle with her family.

-Monique has worked at Denison State School for the past 8 years.
+Monique worked at Denison State School for more than 8 years.

-Over half of all state schools in Queensland are located in rural and remote locations, with approximately one-quarter of state school students enrolled in these schools.
+Over half of all state schools in Queensland are located in rural and remote locations, with approximately a quarter of state school students enrolled in these schools.

 Working in Queensland's rural and remote communities offers a rewarding lifestyle choice.
 Could rural and remote be for you?
 Check out our

 rural and remote service calculator to learn about your potential financial benefits.